404Setup/ProfileCached/README.md

 If you have a workaround, feel free to open an issue or make a pull request.

-## What is the meaning of this mod?
-When your server is temporarily unable to connect to Mojang's verification server, it is still able to provide available connections to players already in the cache.

-In addition, in servers with more daily active users, it can also avoid verification server temporarily rejecting your IP by reducing the number of requests

-If you reload the configuration file using the command, the cache will be completely empty.
-You need to think about it before doing this.

 ## Command
 - `/pfc reload`
 - `/pfc clean <playername>`